melo0/IPCheck/README.md

 # IPCheck
-script tahat check available of computers in the network
+script tahat check availability of computers/pages in the network